 Before 2010, British Airways used to have two main categories of Cabin Crew.
 The first were referred to as ‘Worldwide Crew’ and only worked on long-haul flights from London Heathrow.
-The second category was called ‘Eurofleet’ and as the name suggests, these Cabin Crew only worked on short-haul flights to European destinations.
+The second category were ‘Eurofleet’ crew and as the name suggests, these cabin crew only worked on short-haul flights to European destinations.

-However, since 2010, all new British Airways Cabin Crew join the airline on a dramatically different contract and are referred to as ‘Mixed Fleet’ Cabin Crew.
-The Mixed Fleet crew work on both long-haul and short-haul flights.
-Their pay and conditions are different and they never work alongside ‘Worldwide’ or ‘Eurofleet’ crew.
+But since 2010, all new British Airways cabin crew joining the airline have a dramatically different contract and are referred to as ‘Mixed Fleet’ Cabin Crew.
+The Mixed Fleet crew work on both long-haul and short-haul flights and their pay and conditions are very different – as a result, they never work alongside ‘Worldwide’ or ‘Eurofleet’ crew.

 British Airways claim that Mixed Fleet Cabin Crew earn “more than £21,000 based on pay, allowances, incentive and bonus” in their first year of flying.
 The airline also says that an independent audit of its pay shows that Mixed Fleet crew earned between £21,151.35 and £27,356.30 in the last 12-months.